idxbroker/customtemplates/README.md

 * This is for IDX Broker Partners ONLY.
 Clients will not be allowed to create templates.
 * Because we are not writing these templates, IDX Broker will not be supporting them.
 * There is no way of removing a template if a client leaves your dev code.
-* All macros regarding disclaimers or courtesies will be required even the MLS does not provide disclaimers or courtesies
+* Even if the MLS does not provide courtesies or disclaimers, IDX Broker disclaimers must be present.
+Or disclaimers & courtesies must match standard IDX templates.
 * Versioning is not completely supported at this time.
-* Currently there is no way to restrict a client for getting your template should you offer and removing the template if they leave your dev code.
+* Currently there is no way to restrict a client from getting your template should you publish it.
-* Versioning is not completely supported at this time.
-This is very new and this likely going to prove something we need to re think and work out.
 * IDX Broker will not be involved in any disputes over templates.
 * To preview a template you have customized in the editor the template must be applied to your DEMO account.
 This account must have https enabled.